-We have performed a Gunnarsson-Schönhammer (GS) [25] analysis using parameters suggested by the band structure calculations which differ significantly from those normally used in the literature.
-[24-26, 31] This scheme employs a second-order perturbative calculation based on the Anderson single-impurity model.
-We will assume $U = \infty$ and a large SOC in order to study only the $4f{7/2}^{13}$ states with degeneracy $N_f = 8$.
+We have performed a Gunnarsson-Schönhammer25 (GS) analysis using parameters suggested by the band-structure calculations which differ significantly from those normally used in the literature.^{24-26,31} This scheme employs a second-order perturbative calculation based on the Anderson single-impurity model.
+We will assume $U=\infty$ and a large SOC in order to study only the $4f{7/2}^{13}$ states with degeneracy $N_f=8$.

 As is usual in GS calculations, we model the valence band with a semielliptical density of states, in our case extending from -6 to 6 eV.
 Based on our earlier discussion, we represent the P_2 band with a half-filled semielliptical form ranging from -1.8 to 2.4 eV.
 The hybridization strength V is related to the gap Δ by $\Delta = 2V^2/B$, where B is the bandwidth of the related conduction band.
-The solution for the spectrum is equivalent to the solution for the BIS spectrum in cerium material, replacing the electrons by holes and inserting the form for the valence bands obtained from the band structure calculations.
-The electronic gaps in the photoemission spectra are given for the interaction with parabola (P_1) as $\Delta_1 \sim$ 80 meV observed in panel (A) of Fig. 8 and for the interaction with parabola (P_2) as $\Delta_2 \sim 45$ meV observed in the panels (C) and (D) of Fig. 8.
-In order to reproduce the spectrum we vary ε_f , the 8-fold degenerate f-level.
+The solution for the spectrum is equivalent to the solution for the bremsstrahlung isochromat spectroscopy spectrum in cerium material, replacing the electrons by holes and inserting the form for the valence bands obtained from the band-structure calculations.
+The electronic gaps in the photoemission spectra are given for the interaction with parabola (P_1) as $\Delta_1 \sim 80$ meV observed in panel (A) in Fig. 8 and for the interaction with parabola (P_2) as $\Delta_2 \sim 45$ meV observed in the panels (C) and (D) in Fig. 8.
+In order to reproduce the spectrum, we vary ε_f , the eightfold degenerate f level.

-The spectrum (open symbols in panel (B) of Fig. 8) is obtained by integrating the angle-resolved photoemission data between 0° and 20° at 21.2 eV and subtracting the contribution from the Rh-4d band using a Doniach-Sunjic lineshape.[32]
-Furthermore, we subtracted the intensity from the $4f{5/2}$ surface state centered at 2 eV using a Lorentzian and a uniform background as in Ref.
-[24].
-The subtraction is rather tedious and perfect agreement with the calculation cannot be expected.
-The features of interest are two strong intensity regions, one centered at -1.35 eV and at -45 meV with intensity ratios of 2:3.
-The peak at -1.35 eV which mimics the $4f{5/2}$ excitation is approximated by a Lorentzian with line width ~ 55
+The spectrum (open symbols in panel (B) in Fig. 8) is obtained by integrating the angle-resolved photoemission data between 0° and 20° at 21.2 eV and subtracting the contribution from the Rh 4d band using a Doniach-Sunjic line shape.32 Furthermore, we subtracted the intensity from the $4f{5/2}$ surface state centered at 2 eV using a Lorentzian and a uniform background as in Ref.
+24. The subtraction is rather tedious and perfect agreement with the calculation cannot be expected.
+The features of interest are two strong intensity regions, one centered at -1.35 eV and the other at -45 meV with intensity ratio of 2:3.
+The peak at -1.35 eV which mimics the $4f{5/2}$ excitation is approximated by a Lorentzian with linewidth of \sim 55 meV where we subtracted the background.
+As noted earlier, the feature at -0.7 eV is due to a surface state.
+Its emission is approximated by a Lorentzian with linewidth of $\sim 230 \text{ meV}$ (see the dashed line).
+The feature at higher binding energy is slightly asymmetric, and some additional intensity around -1.1 eV could not be removed properly.33